OTonGitHub/Rust-Reil/README.md

 learn a little bit before following any of the books. https://learning.oreilly.com/videos/rust-in-motion

+- _pushing trying out this until end of 2024, to around nov/dec, will update currently learning list on git profile_

 > Material uses rust version 1.24.0, I am running 1.78.0.

 #### Notes